bigseainc/gravityforms-hubspot/readme.txt

 1. HubSpot settings found in Forms > Settings > HubSpot

 == Changelog ==

+= 2.3.5 =
+* [NOTICE] Giving everyone a heads up to a potential site-breaking fix coming soon due to HubSpot's API changes.

 = 2.3.4 =
 * [FIX] Sometimes, if the Label is blank from HubSpot, there's no way to determine what field is what.
 This resolves that by falling back to the field's slug.